watusiyaaa/v-bot/README.md

 ## Getting Started

+Bot Dependencies:
+- discord.js
+- dotenv
+- express

 Use the following commands to get started:

-Terminal: This bot is using Node.js (Download this first ofc), then download the following dependencies:
-- discord.js (VERY IMPORTANT obviously)
-- dotenv

 > Environment Variables:
 - Go [here](./more%20readmes/Env.md) for the detailed info.